-When the cotton bolls pass through ginning machine, the cotton seeds get separated from cotton fibres.
+When the cotton bolls pass through the ginning machine, the cotton seeds get separated from cotton fibres.
 The broken leaves, dust also get removed up to some extent.
 Some cotton seeds also get broken during the ginning process.
 The seed coats do not eliminate from cotton.
 The ginned cotton has many impurities in it.
 We can say that any type of impurities present in cotton fibres is called trash.
 Such impurities are plant leaves, seed coats, and dust etc.

 The amount of trash in the cotton fibres is expressed in terms of percentage.
 Trash percentage plays a decisive role in the cotton price.
-The quality of yarn also affects by trash percentage present in cotton fibres.
+The quality of yarn also affects by the trash percentage present in cotton fibres.
 Low trash percentage ensures a better quality of yarn.
 Low trash percentage cotton has high price in comparison to cotton having a high trash percentage in same cotton variety.

 The trash percentage is analysed accurately before purchasing the cotton.

 Trash elimination process:

 1 - The cotton lints are placed on the feed table.

 2 - The cotton lints are opened manually by hand before placing them on the feed table.

 3 - The lints feeding is done uniformly.

 4 - A fairly thin fleece of cotton lints feeds in the analyzer.

 5 - Half of the lints are placed on the feed table in the form of a uniform fleece before starting the trash analyzer.
 The remaining lints are added during a test.

 6 - The hard lumps of trash and full cotton seeds are picked up manually from test sample and are weighed with trash.

 7 - If these trash lumps and full seeds are allowed to feed with cotton lints, the feed table plate and taker-in wire points may get damaged.